Virginia BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never played on BetMGM before?
-Getting started is easy.
+Never used BetMGM before?
+Getting started is simple.
 To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Just follow our link, and the BetMGM site or app will guide you through the process.
+Just follow our link, and the BetMGM site or app will take you through the process.

-Looking to put money on one of today's matchups but aren't sure how to get started?
-Here's a quick primer.
+Looking to wager on one of today's games but aren't sure how to get started?
+Here's a quick rundown.
 Some of the most common betting types include the moneyline, spread, and over/under.
 A moneyline bet means that you think one of the teams will win.
 It's that simple!
-If the team you picked does win, and you bet $10 on odds of -110, you'd get $19 back.
+If the team you picked does win, and you bet $10 on odds of -110, you'd get $19 back in your pocket.

-Although it can be a bit more complicated, betting against the spread can provide a better payout in certain situations.
-If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.
+While it can be a little more complicated, betting against the spread can offer a larger payout or better chance to win in certain circumstances.
+If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.

 The over/under, or total, is much simpler.
-You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
-Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!
+You just pick whether the combined score of both teams in this game will be above or below a particular number when all is said and done.

 Games in Virginia Today